UCBoulder/vault-self-service-applicator/README.md

 ## Customer configuration format

-Customers may check the validity their configuration by running:
+Customers may check the validity of their configuration by running:

     export ONLY_VALIDATE="True"
     export CUSTOMER_CONFIG_DIR="./my-configs"